 Year 10 students explore the interwar years and the rise of fascism in Nazi Germany and Japan.
 Students learn about significant events that occurred during World War 2 in Europe and Asia and at home in Australia.
+They complete a depth study in to the Holocaust.

 Students continue to develop their ability to use sources and infer meaning from propaganda and other media sources.
-They investigate the different experiences of men, women and children during wartime.
+They investigate the different experiences of men, women and children during this period.
 Students use an inquiry approach in their learning, developing both literacy and research skills.